bytecodealliance/wasmtime/docs/examples-minimal.md

 Above shows an example of taking the default `cargo build` result of 130M down to a 2.1M binary for the `wasmtime` executable.
 Similar steps can be done to reduce the size of the C API binary artifact as well which currently produces a ~2.8M dynamic library.
-This is currently the smallest that can be gained with the source-code as-is, but there's still possible size reductions which haven't been implemented yet.
+This is currently the smallest size with the source code as-is, but there are more size reductions which haven't been implemented yet.

 This is a listing of some example sources of binary size.
 Some sources of binary size may not apply to custom embeddings since, for example, your custom